fdcl-gwu/uav_simulator/README.md

     ```
 * Implementation of the same controller in C++ and Matlab can be found at [https://github.com/fdcl-gwu/uav_geometric_control](https://github.com/fdcl-gwu/uav_geometric_control)

-### How to test my own controller?
-* Make sure the desired trajectory generates the desired states required by your controller.
-* Simply update the `Controller` class with your controller.
-* Make sure your modified controller class outputs the variable force-moment vector (`fM`).

 ## Which estimator is used for the state estimation?
-* The estimator defined in the following paper is implemented here (except the sensor bias estimation terms):
+* The estimator defined in the following paper is implemented here (except for the sensor bias estimation terms):
     ```sh
     @InProceedings{Gamagedara2019a,
         author    = {Kanishke Gamagedara and Taeyoung Lee and Murray R. Snyder},